debugferro/challenge_answers/README.md

     base = escape(user.first_name.to_s[/\A\s*(\S+)/, 1])
     first_last_name_character(user).full? { |char| base << "_#{char}" }
-    # PS: I couldn't understand where .full? comes from and what it exactly does.
+    # PS: I could not understand where .full? method comes from, and what it exactly does.

     base.full?(:first, 20) || generate_token(10)
   end